criminaljusticehub/migration-sprint-board/README.md

 ---

 Thank you for visiting the Criminal Justice Hub Sprint Board.
 Together, we can make a difference in the justice system through service design and innovation.

----

-**Note**: This README is a template and should be customized to fit the specifics of your project and team.
-It assumes the existence of certain files like `CONTRIBUTING.md`, `SETUP.md`, etc., which should be created and populated with appropriate content.